annakatschr/closest-neighbor/README.md

 ```
 The signature matrix is created with dimentions K(number of permutations) x N (number of documents)

-## The "Calculation of closest neighbor" routines
+## The "Calculation of closest neighbor per document" routines
 * Brute-Force Method
+  * calculateNumNeighborsWithSIGSIM, calculateNumNeighborsWithJSIM and
+    calculateAvgSim.
+* LSH Method
+  * myLSH, calculateNumNeighborsWithLSHS_SigSim and
+    calculateNumNeighborsWithLSHS_JSim

 ### Execution times for each algorith used